-MIRROR CONTROLS
+3 MIRROR CONTROLS

-Turn left pointer knob counterclockwise for left flat-type mirror adjustments and to the right for left convex-type mirror adjustments, then use the joystick control to adjust the selected mirror's viewing angle.
+Turn left pointer knob counterclockwise for flat mirror adjustments and to the right for convex mirror adjustments, then use the joystick control to adjust the selected mirror's viewing angle.
 Adjust the right outside mirror similarly but by using the right side control.

-If the mirror assemblies on your vehicle do not include convex mirrors, only one (1) mirror control will be installed for both mirrors.
-To operate, turn pointer knob to the left for L.H. mirror adjustments and to the right for R.H. mirror adjustments, then use the joystick control to adjust the selected mirror's viewing angle.
+If the mirror assemblies on your vehicle do not include convex mirrors, only one mirror control knob will be installed for both mirrors.
+To operate, turn knob to the left for L.H. mirror adjustments and to the right for R.H. mirror adjustments, then use the joystick control to adjust the selected mirror's viewing angle.